wangzhezhe/Gorilla/README.md

 ```
 # use srun to start the server
-srun --mem=2000 ./unimos_server verbs 1
+srun --mpi=pmi2 --mem-per-cpu=1000 -n 8 ./unimos_server verbs 1

 # use srun to start the client
-srun --mpi=pmi2 --mem-per-cpu=1000 -n 16 ./unimos_client tcp://...
+srun --mpi=pmi2 --mem-per-cpu=1000 -n 16 ./unimos_client tcp
 (if the server start by verbs, using verbs://...)
+(the master address is written to the shared file system)
 ```

 ### todo list

-add the distributed capability

-the master node write the ip,
-the slave node register ip to the master node, the client node get the slave node by the api

-ok for gather the ip

-add rpc to expose the get ip function

-fix the test with multiple read/writing

 when put, there is shape info
-add the get by offset (the offset can be multi dimentional)
+add the get by offset (the offset can be multi dimentional) (ok for the function, expose rpc for next step)

+update the put and get, use the simplified interface to express that for get, it needs to get metadata firstly then get the real data

 implement the connect/gather for one element

+store the summary for specific variable such as the latest timestep

 ### example